peterhcharlton/starter-hugo-academic/content/students/_index.md

    Related Publications:

    - [Screening for atrial fibrillation: Improving efficiency of manual review of handheld electrocardiograms][9]
+   - [Prioritising Electrocardiograms for Manual Review to Improve the Efficiency of Atrial Fibrillation Screening][10]

 - **Mary Adeniji**, _University of Cambridge_